-Acacia doratoxylon, Currawong or Spearwood, is an upright small tree that may reach a height of eight metres.
+Acacia doratoxylon, Currawong or Spearwood, is an upright small tree that may reach a height of 8 metres, spreading to several metres wide.

 It typically grows in dry sclerophyll woodlands and shrublands, often on higher ground on shallow and rocky soils – mostly sandy.